ahroach/diffcount/README.md

 * `seek1`: offset for `file1`
 * `seek2`: offset for `file2`

-Note that in constant mode, a constant byte value should be specified in place of the second filename.
+In constant mode, a constant byte value should be specified in place of `file2`.
 In constant mode, specifying `seek2` has no effect.